egorserdyuk/telegram-bot-api-arms/README.md

 # Unofficial Docker image of Telegram Bot API for ARM systems

-Here is Docker image for https://github.com/tdlib/telegram-bot-api
+Here is Docker image for [Telegram bot API](https://github.com/tdlib/telegram-bot-api)

-The source code was taken from the repository https://github.com/aiogram/telegram-bot-api
+The source code was taken from the repository [Aiogram Telegram bot's API for 386/amd64](https://github.com/aiogram/telegram-bot-api)

 The Telegram Bot API provides an HTTP API for creating [Telegram Bots](https://core.telegram.org/bots).